jairpss/airbnb-clone/README.md

 This is an Airbnb clone based on Clever Programming tutorial

-Here is the live demo: https://airbnb-clone-ad78c.web.app/
+Here is the live demo 👉 https://airbnb-clone-ad78c.web.app/

 _Stack:_